SanketSapkal/postgres_app/README.md

 # PostgresApp

 PostgresApp, expertimental elixir application to import export data from Postgres tables.

+Application for streaming postgres table data via HTTP chunked encoding.
+This application has been written without using any ORM libraries or framework scaffoldings to avoid extra code and best performance.

 1e6 records are put into the source table using COPY command.
 The pool of connections speeds up the insert operation.